 You may have noticed in the prior paragraph the words haunt and killings (and boo!).
 Yes, while I consider myself first and foremost a literary fiction writer, I have gravitated into the horror and magical realism genre.
 I still stick true to my form which is the short story, but I have discovered ways to expand my short story world by writing connected stories that include recurring characters, are based in the same town, follow a theme, or are unified by imagery.
 This method has been used by such authors as Elizabeth Stout and Alice Munroe and is typically referred to as a composite novel or a short story cycle.

 I am a long time Atlanta resident and live with my husband, son, cat and two hounds in the Old Fourth Ward.
 Before moving Georgia, I lived in rural Missouri for seven years amongst horse farms and farmers.
-The town of Lawrenceton and the surrounding area was the inspiration for my composite novel, The Bystanders.
-I am actively seeking publication of that novel while I work on my second novel, A Dark Coincidence.
-With the second novel I have continued in the same structural thread as The Bystanders in that the novel is a composite novel, however, the difference is that now I have also woven in a frame story.
+The town of Lawrenceton and the surrounding area was the inspiration for my composite novel, The Bystanders which is forthcoming at the end of 2021 with Springer Mountain Press.
+With my second novel, A Dark Coincidence. continue in the same structural thread as The Bystanders in that the novel is a composite novel, however, the difference is that now I have also woven in a frame story.
 This a literary horror novel with an extremely unreliable narrator and a mysterious tone.

-I recently graduated with my MFA in creative writing and I am a member of the Atlanta Writer’s Club which permits me to continue to workshop my work with other authors and have other writing partners continuously edit my work.
-I am looking forward to converting my short story “Nativity” into a play.
+I graduated with my MFA in creative writing from Reinhard University’s Etowah Valley writing program.
+I am a current member of the Atlanta Writer’s Club which permits me to continue to workshop my work with other authors and benefit from writing partners continuously edit my work.
+I am also a member of the Horror Writer’s Association.
+I’m looking forward to converting my short story “Nativity” into a play.
 So many projects and not enough time!
 I have also branched out into short non-fictional prose and lyrical essay.
 In fact, my piece “White Trash” won the Dr. Robert Driscoll Award for excellence in writing.
 I look forward to future collaborations and more publications.